jsherman212/svc_stalker/README.md

 `example` directory for more usage.

-**FOR ANY PID YOU REGISTER FOR SYSTEM CALL/MACH TRAP INTERCEPTION, YOU MUST ALSO UN-REGISTER WHEN YOU ARE DONE.**
+**FOR ANY PID YOU REGISTER FOR SYSTEM CALL/MACH TRAP INTERCEPTION, YOU MUST ALSO UN-REGISTER WHEN YOU ARE DONE.
+Unregistering a previously-registered PID will free the `stalker_ctl` struct for that PID.**

 **A maximum of 1023 processes can have their system calls be intercepted simultaneously.** If you try and intercept system calls for a 1024th process,